EmmanuelCano/ISE_Remover/README.md

 5. Get and Print all internal Users in json data format
 6. Remove all internal Users simultaneously based on a CSV file saved on the same folder that this script.

+# Files in this Repository

+The following is a more detailed explanation of the Files:

+1. ISERemover.py: Main Script
+2. NADSX.py: Script to Generate 100 TestUsers and Devices
+3. TestNADs: CSV file with 1500 NADs to be imported into ISE
+4. TestUsers: CSV File with 300 Users to be imported into ISE (CiscoLive2022)
+5. GetCodeBased64: Script to get Based64 Credentials using Python library.

 # Setting up the environment

 - Python v.3.8.2 or above must be installed.
 This must be the only python version in the virtual environment or host OS